Thejassuresh17/Thejassuresh17/README.md

 ## Hey there!
 I am Thejas Suresh.
 I am currently pursuing BSc(H) in Computer Science from Hansraj College,DU.
-I am always looking forward to develop my technical skills and improve my knowledge in this field.

 I have learnt python ,C++ in programming languages and SQL in DBMS.
 Currently practicing DSA.

-Hopeful that I would upload my first project here soon!✨
+I am always looking forward to develop my technical skills and improve my knowledge in this field Hopeful that I would upload my first project here soon!✨

 <!--